bsalha1/Pider/README.md

 The ultimate goal of this task is to host an HTTPS server on the device which streams surveillance footage from an IMX708 image sensor.
 This is so I can make sure my dog Juniper doesn't die while I'm gone.
 Maybe I will add some post-processing to detect movement or other useful phenomena.

 ## Boot
-After Linux is finished booting, BusyBox init is invoked which executes processes per [inittab](pider/boards/pider/overlay/etc/inittab).
-This mounts the typically-useful filesystems and make some typically-used directories and ultimately invokes a shell script called [init.sh](pider/boards/pider/overlay/bin/init.sh).
-This script is used to do our specific configurations of the system and kick off all the processes that will run (unless a user tunnels in).
-Those consist of:
-1. Mount kernel debugfs.
-2. Set up firewall.
-3. Get an IP address for the Wi-Fi and Ethernet interfaces from a discovered DHCP server.
-4. Start SSH server.
-5. Start HTTPS server.
+After Linux is finished booting, [pider-init](pider/package/pider-init/src/init.cc) is invoked.
+The goal of pider-init is to do the bare minimum initialization and to execute the initialization script.
+This involves mounting procfs and sysfs, setting the hostname, starting the system logger, putting a login on the UART port and then finally executing the [init.sh](pider/boards/pider/overlay/bin/init.sh) script.

+This script sets up the firewall which only lets in TCP packets destined to ports 22 (SSH), 80 (HTTP) and 443 (HTTPS) - this is configured in [nftables.conf](pider/boards/pider/overlay/etc/nftables.conf).

 ## Security
-The platform uses a [netfilter-based firewall](pider/boards/pider/overlay/etc/nftables.conf) which blocks all incoming traffic except if destined to the typicall SSH (22) and HTTPS (443) ports.
+The platform uses a [netfilter-based firewall](pider/boards/pider/overlay/etc/nftables.conf) which blocks all incoming traffic except if destined to the typical SSH (22) and HTTPS (443) ports.
 It also does not allow forwarding.

 ## Build
 This only builds in Linux-based environments.